henrym11106/CSGO-autoexec/README.md

 the "Crosshairs" file has drop-in experimental xhairs and some launch options at the end.

-"splat.webm" is a smaller, static background for the enemy counter in DZ that doesn't block other parts of the HUD. drop in to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos and replace the existing file.
+"splat.webm" is a smaller, static background for the enemy counter in DZ that doesn't block other parts of the HUD. drop in to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos and replace or rename the old file.

 glhf